aadm/darktable-notes/README.md

 A collection of tips, tricks and recipes for Darktable.
 Inspired by [this thread on pixls.us](https://discuss.pixls.us/t/darktable-tricks/7903).

-## My doubts about Darktable's workflow

-rgbcurve vs LAB tone curve; is working with tone curve in LAB mode deprecated?
-Is tone curve in RGB mode the same as RGB curve module?

-proper workflow is: base curve + tone curve / rgb curve (the easy way) or filmic rgb+tone equalizer.
-This second way would avoid the user to use shadow/highlights, tone / rgb curves altogether correct?

-working with tone/rgb curve or filmic rgb I've gotten used to "fix" the oversaturation issues (that I was happily leaving it in place in Lightroom I remember and thought that this was a natural and desired consequence, until DT's develeoped told us "careful! this increase in saturation is a by-product, is something conceptually 'wrong') but then how do I go adding back some saturation?
-Is velvia a good module to use (to me it seems like a module that adds the saturation in all the correct places; for instance vibrance I'm not sure what to make of it, while I distinctly rememebr that in LR this was the slider to use as opposed to saturation; in DT it seems to me like vibrance doesn't do much)?
-Is the saturation slider in the new color balance module the one to use?

-correcting color casts etc; I was used to work in tone curve in LAB mode and adjust the A/B curves but how do I do this if I'm not using tone curves altogether?

-sequence:

-* white balance -> filmic rgb -> exposure -> color corrections

-After exposure:
-checked using the global color picker Lab readings a

- pixel has a luminance higher than 100 % no pixel has a luminance lower than 0 % (that is not always possible) no pixel on the subject has a luminance lower than 16-18 % and higher than 92-96 % (excepted deliberate use of low-key or high-key) white skins have an average luminance of 65-85 % black skins have an average luminance of 25-45 % tanned skins have an average luminance of 45-65 % non-human subjects have an average luminance around 50 % (excepted deliberate use of low-key or high-key)

 ## notes from the forum

 The purple flare with grid artifacts